 Cats are persistent, agile, and mysterious.
 Sometimes you cannot tell whether they are looking at you lovingly or plotting your murder.
 In folklore, myth, and legend, cats have been revered and feared (just like real life, right?).
 Cats have been portrayed as murderers, portents of death, and dance partners of the devil.
 People have shared stories of cats returning as ghosts, continuing to bite toes and scratch doors.

-In more mythical proportions, Scottish folklore warned of a fairy named the “Cat Sith.”
-This fairy was a giant black cat, with a small white spot on his chest and the ability to steal a dead person’s soul.
+In more mythical proportions, Scottish folklore warns of a fairy named the “Cat Sith.”
+This fairy is a giant black cat, with a small white spot on his chest and the ability to steal a dead person’s soul.
 Fearful of this fairy, the tradition of “Late Wake” began, which required guarding the body before burial.
 In an effort to keep the Cat Sith away, people would jump around a lot or lure away the fairy with catnip (mental_floss).

 During the middle ages, cats were associated with the Devil.
 Around 1348 CE, cats “were all but exterminated” during the Black Death, since they were supposedly linked to evil.
-Though, they worsened the problem; rats spread disease and cats are skilled rodent-catchers (mental_floss).
+Though, this worsened the problem; rats spread disease and cats are skilled rodent-catchers (mental_floss).

 Cats have historically had a close connection to death and the afterlife.
 This belief continues in the ghost stories we hear of cats returning to say good-bye to owners or simply hanging around the house.
 Cats, too, are highly perceptive when it comes to a ghost’s presence.
 Today, I leave you with a story of a highly perceptive cat and a ghost named Charlotte.